Working with source code

 If you need just to highlight your braces, place the caret immediately after the block closing brace/bracket or before the block opening brace/bracket.

-To select multiple occurrences in a file, make the initial selection of your code, then press Alt+J. Press the same key to find the next occurrence.
+To make a multiple selection of occurrences in a file, select the needed element in your code, then press Alt+J. Press the same key to find the next occurrence.

 Alternatively, keeping Shift+Alt pressed, double-click or drag over the text you want to add to the selection.